Antonio Brown Player Prop Bets for NFL Week 17 | Tampa Bay vs. New York 1/2/2022

 Season Stats

-- Brown has put together a 519-yard season so far (34.6 per game) with four touchdowns, hauling in 39 passes on 57 targets.
+- Brown's stat line reveals 39 catches for 519 yards and four touchdowns.
+He puts up 34.6 yards per game, and has been targeted 57 times.

-- Brown has been the target of 8.9% (57 total) of his team's 642 passing attempts this season.
+- Brown has been the target of 57 of his team's 642 passing attempts this season, or 8.9% of the target share.

-- Brown (three red zone targets) has been the recipient of 2.7% of his team's 110 red zone pass attempts.
+- With three targets in the red zone this season, Brown has been on the receiving end of 2.7% of his team's 110 red zone pass attempts.

+- The Buccaneers, who rank second in the NFL in points scored, have dropped back to pass 65.1% of the time while running the ball 34.9% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Brown's matchup with the Jets.